bguelk/WED025_Demonstrator/Tutorial1.md

 `svn co (http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS3/trunk) <YOURXIOSDIRECTORY>`

 Setup your arch files (one for the environment (.env), another for the compiler (.fcm) and a last one for the path (.path) ):
-- cd arch to see examples of what this file looks like e.g. arch/arch-ifort_MESOIPSL.*
+- cd arch to see examples of what this file looks like e.g. arch/arch-ifort_MESOIPSL.*.
+- setup your arch files (`arch/arch-MY_COMPUTER.*`) depending of your environement, compiler and computer.
-- Then you compile XIOS (cd .. to `<YOURXIOSDIRECTORY>`) referring to your set of arch files (example here for ifort_MESOIPSL):
+- Then you compile XIOS (cd .. to `<YOURXIOSDIRECTORY>`) referring to your set of arch files:

-`./make_xios --arch ifort_MESOIPSL --full --prod --job 8`
+`./make_xios --arch MY_COMPUTER --full --prod --job 8`

 - Now cd .. back to your workdir